A specter is haunting the face of the iTunes store — the specter of bad podcast cover art.

 Before you can start drawing up your new podcast cover art, you need to make sure you’ve carefully considered the title of your show.
-Think of the title as the axis around which the rest of your cover art will revolve; it conveys the most direct information to your reader, and the rest of your cover needs to follow these semantic cues.One of my favorite podcasts, Dr. Death, invokes a very strong sense of dread, horror, and mystery, while Motherhood Sessions has a soft, safe feeling that is well-aligned with the concept of “motherhood”.
+Think of the title as the axis around which the rest of your cover art will revolve; it conveys the most direct information to your reader, and the rest of your cover needs to follow these semantic cues.One of my favorite podcasts, Dr. Death, invokes a very strong sense of dread, horror, and mystery, while Motherhood Sessions has a soft, safe feeling that is well-aligned with the concept of “motherhood."

-This last one is key, as different audiences are looking for vastly different things in the content they consume.
+Different people are looking for vastly different things in the content they consume.
 Be careful to choose a title that conveys the content of your show so as not to mislead your audience.

-Furthermore, a basic awareness of color theory can go a long way towards helping you make informed decisions not only about what colors will convey a fitting emotion, but look good together in the same space.
+Furthermore, a basic awareness of color theory can go a long way towards helping you make informed decisions not only about what colors will convey a fitting emotion but look good together in the same space.

-Now, before I go much further in this, it bears noting that sometimes the perfect image is no image at all!
+The final component of podcast cover art is the image you choose to represent your show.
+Now, before I go further into this, it bears noting that sometimes the perfect image is no image at all!
 That’s a valid choice, especially if it aligns with what you want your cover art to convey.

-Generally, the trend for podcast cover art is to tend to use fewer words the more images or complex background designs you employ.
+If you do decide to use an image, make sure to take into account how it can change the structure of your cover art.
+Generally, the trend for podcast cover art is to use fewer words the more images or complex background designs you employ.

-Be mindful of branding
+6. Be mindful of branding